kennyk65/Microservices-With-Spring-Student-Files/LabInstructions/Lab 1.md

 15. Open the application's main configuration / launch class (the one annotated with @SpringBootApplication).
 Use @Autowired to dependency inject a member variable of type TeamRepository.
 Name the variable anything you like (may I suggest: "teamRepository").

 16. Add some logic to initially populate the database:  Add a public void init() method.
 Annotate it with @PostConstruct.
-Cut and paste the team-creation code from you controller to this method, except rather than returning a List of Teams, call the save() method on the repository.
+Cut and paste the team-creation code from you controller to this method, except rather than returning a List of Teams, call the saveAll() method on the repository.
 Also, remove any values set for the team IDs.
 Example code:
   ```
     public void init() {
 		List<Team> list = new ArrayList<>();